Lens distortion can either be annoying or great depending on if you wanted it there in the first place.

 Lenses like these do not reflect the effects of barrel distortion.

 Pincushion distortion, also known as positive distortion, is basically the opposite of barrel distortion.

 Instead of getting the image magnified at the center of the focal length, the lines are hunched inwards and appear smaller in the middle, making edges appear bigger.

-This distortion elongates the corners of the image, creating a shape that is similar to how a pincushion looks like when you push a pin on it.
+This distortion elongates the corners of the image, creating a shape that is similar to how a pincushion looks when you push a pin on it.

 This distortion occurs more often in the zoom telephoto lenses, such as lenses longer than 200mm in focal length.